r00b/cessna-private-pilot-course/1.2-improving-control/2-using-your-airport-and-radio.md

 * Centerline is marked with uniformly spaced white stripes (dashed line)
 * Side stripes are solid white
-* Runway hold position markings indicat where to stop and wait for clearance; four yellow lines, two solid and two dashed
+* Runway hold position markings indicate where to stop and wait for clearance; four yellow lines, two solid and two dashed
 * Solid lines on side where aircraft is to hold

 ![Hold](images/hold.png)